vespakoen/docs/input.md

 <a name="old-input"></a>
 ## Old Input

-Have you ever tried to re-populate an input form after an invalid form submission?
-It can get pretty clunky.
-Not in Laravel.
-You can easily retrieve the input from the previous request.
+You'll commonly need to re-populate forms after invalid form submissions.
+Laravel's Input class was designed with this problem in mind.
+Here's an example of how you can easily retrieve the input from the previous request.
 First, you need to flash the input data to the session:

 #### Flashing input to the session: